d-carranza/dapponics-mixer/README.md

 Empty Type, Empty Trait edgecases are handled by the rarities filter so doesn't create a trouble.

+TODO: Improve the user feedback with noninvasive temporal alerts (for example when notifying about the inputed values are wrong of if the rarities have any mistake)

 **Notes 27**
 Found a serious backend bug.
-The traits fetched are not only the user's traits, but all the traits from all the users.
+The traits fetched are not only the user's traits, but all the traits from all the users. _FIXED._

-FIXED.

-TODO: Improve the user feedback with noninvasive temporal alerts (for example when notifying about the inputed values are wrong of if the rarities have any mistake)
+Found a bug in the last testing, metadata creates correctly, but the images bugged.
+Image created does not correspond with metadata.